-You’ll find fresh, figgy flavor both inside the oatmeal mixture and on top of it in this recipe, which is a delicious departure from the more common banana or blueberry add-ins.
-The sweet fruit pairs well with crunchy pistachios, and warm vanilla adds flavor to the hearty grains.
-It’s a delicious way to stay full for hours.
+You’ll find fresh, figgy flavor inside the oatmeal mixture *and* on top of this recipe.
+It’s a delicious departure from been-there banana or blueberry toppings.
+This sweet fruit pairs beautifully with the crunchy pistachios, warm vanilla, and hearty grains.
+It’s a delicious way to fuel up for your day.

-Figs may be a topping for this pudding, but they’re so much more than just a pretty garnish.
-Providing extra sweetness and a bit of a crunch against the chewier chia seeds, they’re easy on the eyes and on the taste buds.
+Figs may be “just” a topping for this pudding, but they’re so much more than just a pretty garnish.
+A touch of sweetness.
+A bit of crunch.
+Oh, and they’re easy on the eyes and taste buds!

-This is no regular fruit salad, but it’s also far from difficult to make.
-Dress up figs with some goat cheese, honey, and pine nuts, and you’ve got a two-minute breakfast that still manages to provide protein, healthy fat, and fiber.
+This is no ordinary fruit salad, but it’s also not too complex or challenging.
+Dress up figs with goat cheese, honey, and pine nuts, and you’ve got a 2-minute breakfast that still manages to provide protein, healthy fat, and fiber.

 Don’t want to put effort into making a homemade fig jam?
-Roast the fruit instead — it’s a much easier way to get it ooey gooey and even sweeter than usual.
-In this pretty parfait, it works perfectly with the bitterness of the walnuts and the tartness of the Greek yogurt.
+Roast the fruit instead — it’s an easier way to make figs ooey-gooey and sweeter than usual.
+In this pretty parfait, roasted figs complement the bitterness of walnuts and tartness of Greek yogurt.

-If you can’t find carob, cocoa powder should work fine for the chocolaty flavor in these muffins.
-Smartly sweetened with coconut sugar, applesauce, and figs, they’re a much healthier breakfast option than your average bakery muffin.
+If you can’t find carob, cocoa powder should work fine for the chocolaty undertone in these muffins.
+Smartly sweetened with coconut sugar, applesauce, and figs, they’re a much healthier breakfast option than a typical bakery muffin.

 Why mess with a classic combo?
 With slices of gorgonzola melted onto crusty bread and topped with figs, fresh herbs, and honey, this appetizer is a guaranteed hit.

-The sautéed, garlicky butternut squash and caramelized figs give this wilted spinach salad so much flavor, it doesn’t even need dressing, making your life a lot easier.
-Plus, unlike most fig salads, which almost always call for some kind of cheese, this one is suitable for dairy-free and Paleo eaters.
+The sautéed, garlicky butternut squash and caramelized figs give this wilted spinach salad so much flavor, it doesn’t even need dressing.
+Plus, unlike most fromage-infused fig salads, this one is suitable for dairy-free and Paleo eaters.

 Fire up your grill (or just heat up the indoor one) for this fun version of food-on-a-stick.
 We’re putting it in the appetizer section, but these tender steak and fig skewers are just as delicious as a main meal or on top of a salad.

 If you’re wary about pairing chicken with fruit, this dish might convince you that it works well.
-The baked figs add just enough fruity flavor, but the zingy, herby Dijon and garlic glaze ensures things don’t get overly sweet (scroll down for the English version of the recipe!).
+The baked figs add just enough fruity flavor, but the zingy, herby Dijon and garlic glaze ensures things don’t get overly sweet (pssst! scroll down the blog for the English version of the recipe!).